Metallic means or ratios (https://en.wikipedia.org/wiki/Metallic_mean) are the largest roots of the polynomial

 |4:||(4 + √20)/2= 2 + √5||4.236067978|

-In the following we wil show that equation 1 may be used to construct pairs of triangles tiling the plane aperiodically by inflation, the inflation factor being the metallic means .
+In the following we wil show that equation 1 may be used to construct pairs of triangles tiling the plane aperiodically by inflation, the inflation factor being the metallic mean .
 The basic triangle I has edges of length .
-Inflation by a factor gives a congruent tile with edges of length .
+Inflation by a factor gives a similar tile with edges of length .
 Using eq.
-1, the second edge may be split into line segments of length and , which devide the triangle into two triangles, one identical to the basic triangle I and another one, II, with edge lengths .
-If tile II is on its turn inflated by a factor , a triangle with edge lengths , and is obtained.
-This inflated type II triangle may be divided into prototiles I and prototiles II, as shown in the figure below for .
-Note that the division can be done in more than one way, even for .
+1, the second edge may be split into line segments of length and , which devide the triangle into two triangles, one congruent to the basic triangle I and another one, II, with edge lengths .
+If tile II on its turn is inflated by a factor , a triangle with edge lengths , and is obtained.
+This inflated type II triangle may be divided into prototiles I and prototiles II, as shown in Fig. 1.

 The tiles for are closely related to the famous Penrose tiles, because is the golden ratio.
-For the triangles I and II are the prototiles for the Penrose-Robinson Tiling or the TübingenTriangle Tiling, while for the Robinson tiles are obtained.
+For the triangles I and II are the prototiles for the TübingenTriangle Tiling, while for the Robinson triangles are obtained.
+(Note that the Penrose triangle substitution tiling does not fit into the above general substitution scheme although the prototiles are similar).
+Another special case is the Golden Triangle tiling.
+The value of a is in that case.
+(Fig. 2)

-(3), which is related to the famous Danzer ABCK tiles.
-The relationship is most easily seen by considering the octahedral set of prototiles as shown in the next picture.
+(3)These tiles are also shown in fig. 2 and denoted as Danzer Golden Mean tiles.
+The relationship with the famous Danzer ABCK tiles is most easily seen by considering the octahedral set of prototiles as shown in Fig. 3 .
 The octahedra have been constructed using the red and yellow Zometool elements.
 The red struts have lengths proportional to , and the yellow struts have lengths proportional to , (https://mathworld.wolfram.com/Zome.html).

-These octahedra have three different types of faces, which are, in fact, congruent to the pair of golden mean prototiles with .
-In the following picture these “Danzer golden mean triangles” are shown as Zometool assemblies.
-The three octahedral faces are the two golden mean prototiles and one of the first inflated tiles, i.e. the smallest one at the lower left of the picture.
+These octahedra have three different types of faces, which are similar to the pair of golden mean prototiles with .
+In Fig.4 these “Danzer golden mean triangles” are shown as Zometool assemblies.
+The three octahedral faces are congruent to the two golden mean prototiles and one of the first inflated tiles, i.e. the smallest one at the lower left of fig.4